MichaelZaidman/hid-ft260/README.md

     multiplexers and/or I2C switches.
-3. It guarantees atomic access at the kernel level to the I2C devices, resided on the I2C controller's bus, implicitly enabling concurrent access to the I2C bus from multiple userspace processes, in contrast to when such access performs via hidraw and libusb userspace libraries requiring explicit processes synchronization.
+3. It guarantees atomic access at the kernel level to the I2C devices, resided on the I2C controller's bus, implicitly enabling concurrent access to the I2C bus from multiple userspace processes instead of explicit contexts synchronization when such access is done via hidraw and libusb userspace libraries.

 Specs:
 1. [DS_FT260.pdf](https://ftdichip.com/wp-content/uploads/2020/07/DS_FT260.pdf)